devvreal/Web-Content-Downloader-using-BeautifulSoup/README.md

 # Web-Content-Downloader-using-BeautifulSoup
-This project utilizes the power of BeautifulSoup and the requests library to download website content.
-The code provided allows you to easily download the HTML, CSS, and JavaScript files from a given URL and save them to a local folder.

 The main functions included in this code are:

 download_file(url, folder_path): downloads a file from a given URL and saves it to the specified folder path